On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: A finite element scheme

 which should yield the same order of convergence as the one that would be obtained with the $\Sigma'$ norm by a standard inverse inequality.

 Table \ref{table:orders} indicates that the orders of convergence for the velocity in the seminorm $\nrm{\bD(\cdot)}_{L^r(\Omega)}$ and in the $V$-norm coincide.
 This demonstrates that the presence of rigid modes in the velocity space does not affect the accuracy of the velocity computation in the $V$-norm.
-The computed orders of convergence for the velocity coincide with those estimated in \eqref{eq:error-estimate-V}.
+The computed orders of convergence for the velocity in the $V$-norm coincide with those estimated in \eqref{eq:error-estimate-V}.
+In Table \ref{table:orders_vLr} we see that the orders of convergence for the velocity in the $L^r(\Omega)$-norm appear to increase by one when compared to the orders computed with the $V$-norm.
 On the other hand, the orders of convergence obtained for the pressure appear to be independent of $r$.
 A closely related problem (without contact boundary conditions) is solved in the work of Belenki et al.~\cite{belenki2012}.
 In the work of Belenki et al., the problem is formulated as an $r$-Stokes problem with Dirichlet boundary conditions and the MINI element is used for the velocity and pressure.
 Interestingly, their numerical results deliver the predicted orders of convergence for the pressure error.
 Hence, the apparent suboptimality of \eqref{eq:error-estimate-QS} for the pressure could be due to the finite elements used here or to the presence of contact boundary conditions and a Lagrange multiplier.
-Regarding the Lagrange multiplier, the estimated orders of convergence are not reached, but a dependence on $r$ is observed.
+Regarding the Lagrange multiplier, the estimated orders of convergence are exceeded, but a dependence on $r$ is observed.